TiePie WiFiScope WS5 and Handyscope HS5 arbitrary function generators offer the lowest THD in their class.

 - segmentation and sequencing are possible.

-Since the Handyscope HS5 equipped with CDS technology uses every point in waveform memory and no points are skipped or repeated, arbitrary waveforms are reproduced much more accurately.
+Since the WiFiScope WS5 and Handyscope HS5 equipped with CDS technology use every point in waveform memory and no points are skipped or repeated, arbitrary waveforms are reproduced much more accurately.
 This results in an extremely low Total Harmonic Distortion (THD) as illustrated in figure 3, which shows a spectrum of a generated 50 kHz sine wave.

 The TiePie CDS technology is superior to the old DDS which has some serious drawbacks with respect to jitter and distortion.
-Starting with the TiePie Handyscope HS5 combining an oscilloscope and Arbitrary waveform generator, TiePie engineering is now using CDS technology to maintain all performance advantages of DDS while eliminating its disadvantages.
+Starting with the TiePie Handyscope HS5 and followed by the WiFiScope WS5 combining an oscilloscope and Arbitrary waveform generator, TiePie engineering is using CDS technology to maintain all performance advantages of DDS while eliminating its disadvantages.
 Each point in waveform memory is used, and used only once, to produce a true form waveform, which means waveforms are reproduced with higher fidelity.
 Jitter and distortion are significantly reduced.
-Additional capabilities such as segmentation and sequencing are now possible.
 Being such an innovative and advanced technology, CDS gives the function/arbitrary waveform generator industry a new impulse for now and many years to come.